Nucleon Electric Dipole Moments in Paramagnetic Molecules through Effective Field Theory: Ultrasoft contribution to

 with $2\mu_{p}=\kappa_0+\kappa_1+2$ (likewise, $2\mu_{n}=\kappa_0-\kappa_1$) and $m_{\sigma}$ defined by

 where we drop the isospin operator as only protons contribute to the NME.
 As indicated by Eq.~\eqref{eq:Ms}, different contributions cannot cancel.

 Table~\ref{tab:calc_Csp_nuclei} presents the calculated $\bar{C}^{\rm usoft}_{SP}$ values for $^ {138}$Ba.
 The results obtained with the three different shell-model Hamiltonians used differ, at most, by about a factor two.
 This shows a significant sensitivity to nuclear structure for the ultrasoft NME.
+We note that, similar to electromagnetic transitions, our valence-shell calculations may require an effective ultrasoft operator~\cite{Brown05}, which should be studied in future work.
+Nonetheless, we expect this effect to be smaller than the error due to the nuclear Hamiltonian given in Table~\ref{tab:calc_Csp_nuclei}.

 Figure~\ref{fig:Csp_running_sum} shows the cumulative sum of $\bar{C}^{\rm usoft}_{SP}$ as a function of the excitation energy of the intermediate states.
 For the three nuclear Hamiltonians used, the behaviour is quite similar: a few states between $4-5$~MeV dominate, with lower- and higher-energy states contributing little.